tomkat-cr/tomkat-cr/README.md

 ## 🎯 &nbsp;Featuring projects

 ### The Generic Suite
-The <b>Generic Suite</b> is a frontend and backend set of utilities made with ReactJS and Python to help develop Apps faster.
+The [GenericSuite](https://github.com/stars/tomkat-cr/lists/genericsuite-library) is a frontend and backend set of utilities made with ReactJS and Python to help develop Apps faster.

 Features: